Industrial schooling has been smelling funky for a while.

 So simple when we lay it out that way.
 How can we cultivate the diverse and iterative growth of these lively hubs of creative companionship?
 How can we remove barriers to their development?

 Maggie Favretti conspires with younger learners and colleagues from around the world to democratize and deepen learning and to build agency for transformative systemic change-making.
+She is the author of the new book Learning in the Age of Climate Disaster: Teacher and Student Empowerment Beyond Futurephobia.
 Her next steps include Earth and indigenous rights advocacy, and helping to further emancipatory and regenerative learning and civic action networks in the interest of peaceful and interrelated life.
 She plans to keep asking, what kind of ancestor will I be?